Avoid a Felony at All Cost

 We Want to Help

 If you or a loved one is being charged with a crime, we invite you to contact us immediately for a free case review.
 Schedule an appointment to meet with us in person, or feel free to submit an evaluation online and we will get in contact with you ASAP.
 We can provide a free consultation in our office located in Century City, or by phone.
-Our experienced and assiduous attorneys will be sure to fight until the end to reduce or drop your charges completely.
+Our experienced attorneys will be sure to fight until the end to reduce or drop your charges completely.